c3rb3ru5d3d53c/binlex-rs/README.md

 Since `btrfs` abstracts the access to the mapped file in kernel we are able to access it as we would any mapped file but with the benefit of compression.

+To save yourself time if you choose this option, make the mounting of the `btrfs` pool happen on boot and have your **binlex** configuration file set to prefer virtual image caching in the mounted pool directory.
+This approach ensures that you need not rely on the command-line parameters each time.

 ## Binlex API

 The philophsy of the binlex project is focused on security, simplicity, speed and extendability.